shrutikk/Trace_Monitoring_Tool/README.md

 ![Trace View](./Screenshots/Alerts_2.png)

 #### Profiler
 The profiler allows you to create Memory snapshots and CPU Profiles which can help you to debug the application.
 Heapdumps help you investigate how your applications allocate memory.
-You can compare them to find memory leaks.CPU profiles help you find out which function calls takes how much time.Once the Trace agents running on your services receives the request, it profiles the application for 10 seconds.
+You can compare them to find memory leaks.CPU profiles help you find out which function call takes how much time.Once the Trace agents running on your services receives the request, it profiles the application for 10 seconds.

 ![Trace View](./Screenshots/Profiler.png)